 Notwithstanding the provisions of Section I, Duration, either party may reopen this MOU in September of each succeeding year for the purpose of negotiating over economic issues for the following fiscal year and any other matter mutually agreed upon.
-All other terms and conditions of this MOU shall remain in full force and effects during any such reopener throughout the duration of this MOU.
-In the event that there is a change in law affecting the legally permissible scope of bargaining either party may reopen this MOU to negotiate the newly negotiable matters.
+All other terms and conditions of this MOU shall remain in full force and effect during any such reopener throughout the duration of this MOU.
+In the event that there is a change in law affecting the legally permissible scope of bargaining, either party may reopen this MOU to negotiate the newly negotiable matters.

-This M.O.U. is hereby accepted by the parties on this day, December 28, 2023.
-Governor of the State of Maryland President AFSCME Council 3 Secretary of DBM Director of Collective Bargaining
+This M.O.U. is hereby accepted by the parties on this day, December 31, 2021.

+For the State of Maryland: